 There are plenty of ways to stay organized.

 Bonus Tip: Know what you are going to say if the machine picks up.
-You don’t want to sound like Mikey.
+You don’t want to sound like Mikey in the video below.

 3. Do Not Call Repeatedly